colinmchale/TeamProfileGenerator/README.md

 ![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)

 ## Description
-This application helps dsiplay all members of a team on one page along with a few role specific details.
+This application helps display all members of a team on one page along with a few role specific details which can include a mix of an employee's email, github, or current school.
 Instead of hard coding an HTML page for each team everytime there is a new project, this generator can quickly render a group of workers from a user's input.

 ## Table of Contents